Laxman-Lakhan/Laxman-Lakhan/README.md

 ### A Few Quick Facts ⚡️

 - 🧐 Currently Learning about ML and Finance.
-- 👯 I’m looking to collaborate on Data Analysis projects related to Finance.
+- 👯 I’m looking to collaborate on Data Analysis projects related to Finance/Chess.
 - 💬 Ask me about [Chess](https://lichess.org/@/YourKingIsInDanger), Bikes and Marvel Universe.
 - ⚡️ Fun fact: I have great observing skills, not like sherlock holmes but "You see, and I observe."